On the intersection of local Arthur packets for classical groups and applications: Shift of extended multi-segments

 This completes the proof of the corollary. \end{proof}

-We end this subsection by giving a comparison between the multi-set $\Omega(\pi)$ we defined and the extended cuspidal support $\exsupp(\pi)$ defined below. \begin{remark} In \cite{Ato22}, Atobe used the extended cuspidal support defined in \cite{Moe09b}.
-We recall the definition below.
+We end this subsection by giving a comparison between the multi-set $\Omega(\pi)$ we defined and the extended cuspidal support $\exsupp(\pi)$ defined in the following remark. \begin{remark} We recall the definition of the extended cuspidal support of a representation defined in \cite{Moe09b}, which is crucial in \cite{Ato22}.

 Suppose $\pi$ is an irreducible representation of $G_n$, then there exists an injection